oracleNetworkProtocol/plugchain/docs/endpoints/grpc-rest.md

 ### gRPC-gateway REST Routes

-If, for various reasons, you cannot use gRPC (for example, you are building a web application, and browsers don't support HTTP2 on which gRPC is built), then the PLUGChain Hub offers REST routes via gRPC-gateway.
+If, for various reasons, you cannot use gRPC (for example, you are building a web application, and browsers don't support HTTP2 on which gRPC is built), then the Plug Chain Hub offers REST routes via gRPC-gateway.

 [gRPC-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) is a tool to expose gRPC endpoints as REST endpoints.
 For each RPC endpoint defined in a Protobuf service, the SDK offers a REST equivalent.